-I started blogging for the chamber over a year ago, covering topics from beach clean-ups to Pokémon.
-I write posts for our coworking space.
+I started blogging for the Chamber in 2015, covering topics from beach clean-ups to Pokémon.
+I write posts for our coworking space, LAX Coworking.
 Articles for our annual magazine.
-I have written a 200-plus page book, for Christ’s sake.
-And yet I have been attempting for an entire month to write the inaugural blog for my own website as I officially launch the business I have been not-so-secretly running for the past three years… To no avail.
+Social media posts and annual reports.
+I have written a 200+ page book, for Christ’s sake (nor for the Chamber).
+And yet I have been attempting for an entire month to write the inaugural blog for my own website as I officially launch the business I have been not-so-secretly running since 2013… To no avail.

 That’s all true, yes, but it’s also very bland.
-And if that’s one takeaway you’re going to learn about me, whether it’s from shaking my hand or reading this blog, it’s that I’m anything but bland.
+And if there’s one thing you’re going to learn about me it’s that I’m anything but bland.
 So instead, let’s talk about something a little more interesting.

 Kirby Fun Facts: